Libera-Chat/libera-chat.github.io/bylaws.md

    membership to hear the appeal.

-8. A complaint that is appealed to the entire membership of the organisation may contain sensitive information that should not be shared widely.
-The Complaint Processors should prepare a case for the membership, excluding such details.
+8. A complaint that is appealed to the entire membership of the organisation may contain sensitive information that must not be shared widely.
+The Complaint Processors must prepare a case for the membership, excluding such details.
    The Auditors of the organisation may be called upon to attest that the Complaint Processors' case is a faithful account of the complaint.

 9. Parties to complaints who are Libera Chat members have the right to speak at their own final appeal, and to hear all sides' arguments.
-They should not be present when the resulting actions are discussed.
-The Board should dismiss any such party if they reveal, or threaten to reveal, private information about the complaint, or the other parties to it.
+They must not be present when the resulting actions are discussed.
+The Board shall dismiss any such party if they reveal, or threaten to reveal, private information about the complaint, or the other parties to it.